-So which treatment approach should you take if your smile lines have become that thing you can’t stop staring at in the mirror and you want them to disappear?
-Beverly Hills, CA dermatologist Ava Shamban, MD says it depends on the severity of the lines.
-“Topical skin-care products can help temporarily in many cases if the wrinkles are mild or moderate, but if they are deeper—they extend from the corners of your nose to the corners of your mouth like fully demarcated parentheses with resulting shadows around your mouth—in-office procedures like fillers and lasers will be necessary for a noticeable result.”
-These are nine treatments to know about if smile lines are a concern.
+So, which approach should you take if your smile lines drive you crazy every time you look in the mirror?
+Beverly Hills, CA dermatologist Ava Shamban, MD says it depends on their severity.
+“Topical skin care can help temporarily in many cases if the wrinkles are mild or moderate.
+If they extend from the corners of your nose to the corners of your mouth, then they are deeper.
+These will look like fully demarcated parentheses with resulting shadows around your mouth.
+In these cases, in-office procedures such as fillers and lasers will be necessary for a noticeable result.”
+Here are nine treatments to know about if smile lines or laugh lines are a concern.

 2. Medical-Grade Silicone Patches

-Dr. Shamban says medical-grade silicone patches can create an environment that helps skin retain moisture, and thus keeps the area hydrated and appearing plumper, reducing the visible signs of fine lines and wrinkles.
-Two types of these patches that we like, which are made specifically for smile lines, are SiO Beauty Eye & Smile Patches ($34) and Frownies Corner of Eyes & Mouth Wrinkle Patches ($24).
+Medical-grade silicone patches can create an environment that helps skin retain moisture.
+“This keeps the area hydrated and appearing plumper, reducing the visible signs of fine lines and wrinkles,” Dr. Shamban says.
+Two products we like are SiO Beauty Eye & Smile Lift Patches ($30) and Frownies Corner of Eyes & Mouth Wrinkle Patches ($24).

 3. Microneedling Patches

-“The best topical products to address smile lines are those that are the vitamin A derivatives,” says Salt Lake City facial plastic surgeon P. Daniel Ward, MD.
-“These products, including retinoids, retinol, etc., are going to be the very best option, as they help smooth the appearance of lines and boost collagen and elastin.
+“The best topical products to address smile lines are vitamin A derivatives,” says Salt Lake City facial plastic surgeon P. Daniel Ward, MD.
+“Retinoids/retinol are the very best option, as they help smooth the look of lines and boost collagen and elastin.
 I like the FormRX skin-care line, which is medical-grade and effective at treating this area topically.
-Always remember to wear broad-spectrum sunscreen when using retinol—and even if you’re not—as well.”
+Always remember to wear broad-spectrum sunscreen when using retinol—and even if you’re not—as well,” Dr. Ward shares.

-Beverly Hills, CA facial plastic surgeon Kimberly J. Lee, MD adds that the reason why we get smile lines is because we lose elasticity and collagen, causing the skin and tissues to sag, so products that bolster collagen formation—or slow its breakdown—like retinol, can help delay this process.
+Beverly Hills, CA facial plastic surgeon Kimberly J. Lee, MD adds that the reason why we get laugh lines is because we lose elasticity and collagen.
+This causes the skin and tissues to sag.
+Therefore, products that bolster collagen formation—or slow its breakdown—like retinol, can help delay this process.

-Dr. Shamban says the mix of a 10-percent argireline solution—a biomimetic peptide—and 10-percent Matrixyl—a peptide that has been shown to stimulate collagen production to create thicker dermal tissue over time—also has some mild topical benefits for mitigating wrinkles like smile lines.
-You may have seen this mix go viral on TikTok last year, dubbed the “Botox Trick.”
-Dr. Shamban adds, “Cosmetic ingredients like these can interact on some level at the synaptic junction and work well with injectable neuromodulators to help relax muscle contraction to improve lines.”
+You may recall seeing the viral “Botox Trick” on TikTok back in 2021, which can have some temporary topical benefits.
+One is minimizing the appearance of smile lines.
+The “trick” involves mixing a 10-percent argireline solution (argireline is a potent biomimetic peptide) and 10-percent Matrixyl, a peptide that has been shown to stimulate collagen production to create thicker dermal tissue over time.
+“Cosmetic ingredients like these can interact on some level at the synaptic junction and work well with injectable neuromodulators,” Dr. Shamban says.
+“This will help relax muscle contraction to improve lines.”

 1. Hyaluronic Acid Fillers

-“Over the last two decades, hyaluronic acid (HA)‐based fillers have become the material of choice for dermal correction in our soft tissue based on their ability to produce immediate, predictable, and in most cases, natural‐appearing results in key areas of the face like the smile lines,” says Dr. Shamban.
-“Each brand has a product category with a range of HA filler options in terms of viscosity and density, which, when injected properly, have exceptional outcomes with excellent safety and tolerability profiles for this area.”
+“Over the last two decades, hyaluronic acid fillers have become the material of choice for dermal correction in our soft tissue.
+This is based on their ability to produce immediate, predictable, and in most cases, natural‐appearing results in key areas of the face like the smile lines,” says Dr. Shamban.
+“Each brand has a product category with a range of HA filler options in terms of viscosity and density.
+And, when injected properly, they have exceptional outcomes with excellent safety and tolerability profiles for creases in this area.”